 Karim Raza delivered his Professorial Inaugural lecture “Rheumatoid arthritis: predicting the diagnosis and preventing damage” on Wednesday 6th June.

 Karim provided an overview of rheumatoid arthritis, highlighting how common it is and its cost – for the individual, the NHS and society.
 Karim discussed the research he has been involved with over the last 15 years at the University of Birmingham focusing on:

 - Approaches to identifying those patients with a new onset of joint inflammation who will develop rheumatoid arthritis, as opposed to an arthritis that will get better by itself.
 Karim explained that accurate prediction would allow treatment to be targeted to those who really needed it.

-- Approaches to getting patients with a new onset of rheumatoid arthritis to seek help quickly from their GP and for their GP to then refer then quickly to a Rheumatologist– allowing patients to start treatment in timely fashion
+- Approaches to getting patients with a new onset of rheumatoid arthritis to seek help quickly from their GP and for their GP to then refer them quickly to a Rheumatologist – allowing patients to start treatment in a timely fashion.

 About Karim Raza